0xT4lkingHe4d/x86disass/README.md

 ## x86disass
 An x86 disassembler written supporting instruction rewriting.
-(Ring0 instructions ar enost supported as of now)
-###### Ring0 instructions are not supported
+###### Ring0 instructions are not supported as of now

 #### Build
 ```shell